Josh Leivo

-Joshua Leivo (born May 26, 1993) is a Canadian professional ice hockey player who is currently playing under contract with Traktor Chelyabinsk of the Kontinental Hockey League (KHL).
-He had previously played in the National Hockey League (NHL) within the Toronto Maple Leafs, Vancouver Canucks, Calgary Flames, Carolina Hurricanes and St. Louis Blues organization.
+Joshua Leivo (born May 26, 1993) is a Canadian professional ice hockey player who is a winger for Avangard Omsk of the Kontinental Hockey League (KHL).
+He had previously played in the National Hockey League (NHL) within the Toronto Maple Leafs, Vancouver Canucks, Calgary Flames, Carolina Hurricanes and St. Louis Blues organizations.

 Born and raised in Ontario, Leivo played with the Barrie Colts U18 AAA team before being drafted by the Sudbury Wolves of the Ontario Hockey League (OHL).
 During his first regular season with the Wolves, Leivo accumulated 13 goals and 17 assists for 30 points through 64 games.
-Leivo was selected by the Toronto Maple Leafs in the third round (86th overall) of the 2011 NHL Entry Draft.
+Leivo was selected by the Toronto Maple Leafs in the third round (86th overall) of the 2011 NHL entry draft.

 Leivo is the KHL record holder for most goals scored in one regular season, with 49 in the 2024–25 season.

 Early life

-Leivo was born on May 26, 1993, in Innisfil, Ontario, Canada to Kari Leivo.
+Leivo was born on May 26, 1993, in Innisfil, Ontario, to Kari Leivo.
 His father had an extensive minor ice hockey career within the Ontario Junior Hockey League.
 Although Leivo was born in Innisfil, he was raised in Richmond Hill.

 Playing career

 Amateur career

 Growing up, Leivo played with the Barrie Colts U18 AAA team before being drafted by the Sudbury Wolves of the Ontario Hockey League (OHL).
 He was selected in the 11th round after scoring 30 goals with the minor midget team.
 Leivo immediately joined the team and made an impact on their play.
 He tallied his first career OHL goal on October 7, 2010, in a 4–3 loss to the Niagara IceDogs.
 By early February, Leivo and fellow team rookie Sam Scutt moved into the top 25 in OHL rookie scoring after accumulating 17 points.
 Later that month, Leivo served a two-game suspension for a late instigator penalty during a game.
 In his first regular-season with the Wolves, Leivo accumulated 13 goals and 17 assists for 30 points through 64 games.
 After the Wolves were eliminated from playoff contention, he received the teams' Top Rookie Award.
-Leivo was subsequently selected 86th overall by the Toronto Maple Leafs in the 2011 NHL Entry Draft.
+Leivo was subsequently selected 86th overall by the Toronto Maple Leafs in the 2011 NHL entry draft.

-Following the NHL Draft, Leivo participated in the Maple Leafs Rookie Camp but was returned to the Wolves for their 2011–12 season.
+Following the NHL entry draft, Leivo participated in the Maple Leafs Rookie Camp but was returned to the Wolves for their 2011–12 season.
 However, due to an injury at the camp, Leivo made his season debut on October 5, 2011, against the Sault Ste.
 Marie Greyhounds.
 Once Leivo became a mainstay in the lineup, he greatly improved on his rookie season scoring.
 By December 20, 2011, Leivo ranked second in team scoring with 11 goals through 29 games and was tied for 7th place in the league in game winning goals.
 Leivo finished the regular-season with 32 goals and 41 assists and added two goals and one assist in the playoffs.
 After the Wolves were eliminated from the OHL playoffs, Leivo joined the Maple Leafs American Hockey League (AHL) team, the Toronto Marlies, for the 2012 Calder Cup playoffs.